ksdfg/Hermes/README.md

 Web application for sending WhatsApp messages to multiple people at once.

+Built with Flask and [webwhatsapi](https://github.com/mukulhase/WebWhatsapp-Wrapper), this is a small web application that allows a user to automate sending a message to multiple people (whether they are or aren't in your contacts list) with your number.
+It requires you to scan a QR code from your phone, so preferably use it from a desktop / laptop.

 ## To setup and run the application

 - Set a `secret` as an environment variable, or set in a `.env`.